 Another Finan was a monk martyred with several companions on the island of Eigg on 17th April in AD 617.
 Whether it is one of these who is commemorated in Kilfinan, or another Finan entirely, we simply cannot tell at present.
 The Martyrology of Tallaght commemorates a Bishop Finan on 8th January, while in the north of Scotland a feast of St Finan fell on 24th December (or on the darkest night of the year).
 This last one gave rise to the expression, used of a very stupid person, The e cho dorcha ri oidhche Féill Fionnain, ‘s tha ‘n oidhche sin glé dhorcha, ‘He is as dark as the night of St Finan, and that night is very dark.’

-The saint of Kilfinan may be partly represented by one or more of those mentioned above, for a single saint might produce several different profiles with several different feastdays as his or her cult is shared and spread around different churches and kindreds, and is duly transformed, rewritten, merged with other similar cults, and given additional local texture.
+The saint of Kilfinan may be partly represented by one or more of those mentioned above.
+For a single saint might produce several different profiles with several different feast days as their cult is shared and spread around different churches and kindreds; transformed, rewritten, merged with other similar cults, and given additional local texture.